Dalton Schultz Player Prop Bets for NFL Week 12 | Dallas vs. Las Vegas 11/25/2021

 Matchup vs. Las Vegas

-- The 233.6 passing yards the Raiders allow per game makes them the NFL's 10th-ranked pass defense this season.
+- The 233.6 passing yards the Raiders yield per game makes them the NFL's 10th-ranked pass defense this season.

-- The Raiders have given up 18 passing TDs this season (1.8 per game), ranking them 21st among NFL defenses.
+- With 18 passing TDs conceded this season, the Raiders defense is ranked 21st in the league.

 Recent Performances

-- Against the Chiefs last week, Schultz was targeted eight times and picked up 53 yards on six receptions.
+- In last week's outing against the Chiefs, Schultz was targeted eight times, picking up 53 yards on six receptions.

-- Schultz's stat line during his last three games shows 11 catches for 121 yards.
-He averaged 40.3 receiving yards per game and was targeted 15 times.
+- In his last three games, Schultz has caught 11 passes for 121 yards.
+He was targeted 15 times, and averaged 40.3 yards per game.

 Schultz's Dallas Teammates